 I adore Pho, it's one of those dishes I could eat every day and never get bored of because there are so many different topping and flavour combinations you can use.
-Here is my personal favourite vegan Pho recipe, full of intense flavours, gorgeous colours, and only takes half an hour to make!
+Here is my own take on a classic vegan Pho recipe, full of intense flavours, gorgeous colours, and only takes half an hour to make!

 I haven't yet had the opportunity to travel to Vietnam, however we have an incredible local Vietnamese restaurant in Hull called Viet Memories.
 They offer a range of traditional and healthy Vietnamese food and it was here I first tried Pho which inspired to recreate this dish at home.